nmjxblw/Summit/README.txt

-A side scrolling platformer made for a class project.
+A side scrolling platformer made on GDevelop for a class project.

 Designed by Zhuo Chen
 Art by Shuhao Lu